-While Christina has been a violist for seven years and is most familiar with playing classical music, she is a fan of numerous genres.
+While Christina has been a violist for ten years and is most familiar with playing classical music, she is a fan of numerous genres.

 While the soundtrack of the Undertale video game is rather impressive by itself, the songs fans have made in honor of the game add to the wonderful legacy Undertale has created since its release.
 Whether it's a cover of the soundtrack or an original song, these songs will fill you with determination!